gatsbyjs/gatsby/docs/docs/gatsby-link.md

 >
 ```

-This is accessible from the location object on the new page. e.g.
+This is accessible from the `location` object on the new page:

 `
 componentDidMount() {